-• A correct balance with respect to the international dimension of EU research: further initiatives for aspiring member states and greater European added value in partnerships with developing countries.
+• A correct balance with respect to the international dimension of EU research: further initiatives for aspiring Member States and greater European added value in partnerships with developing countries

-More intensive research cooperation, including with countries aspiring to become members of the European Union, is indeed being sought under the new Framework Programme.
-Full association with the Fifth Framework Programme would be possible for certain accession candidate countries, notably in Central and Eastern Europe3, should they choose this formula.
-This would allow participation in the Programmes under similar conditions to the EEA states.
-An alternative would be participation on a project by project basis, in principle without Community funding; this being open to central and eastern European countries not fully associated.
-European Newly Independent States and Mediterranean third countries.
+More intensive research cooperation, including with countries aspiring to become members of the European Union, is indeed being sought under the new framework programme.
+Full association with the fifth framework programme would be possible for certain accession candidate countries, notably in Central and Eastern Europe,' should they choose this formula.
+This would allow participation in the programmes under similar conditions to the EEA States.
+An alternative would be participation on a projectby-project basis, in principle without Community funding; this being open to Central and East European countries not fully associated, European newly independent States and Mediterranean third countries.

 As regards developing countries, cooperation projects will continue to be oriented towards these countries to develop scientific knowledge and technological capabilities which are appropriate to their needs and can assist in solving their development problems.
-There is also a recognised need to improve cooperation with "emerging economies" whose markets are growing very fast and which represent important opportunities for the EU.
+There is also a recognized need to improve cooperation with 'emerging economies' whose markets are growing very fast and which represent important opportunities for the EU.